top of page

 They are not just an alternative to chemical inputs; they represent a return to agricultural wisdom, now enhanced with modern scientific research.

-*Our mission is to restore soil fertility, reduce dependence on harmful chemicals & build climate-resilient farms by promoting the use of the right inputs at the right time, guided by scientifically backed soil testing.*
+*Our mission is to restore soil fertility, reduce dependence on harmful chemicals and build climate-resilient farms by promoting the use of the right inputs at the right time, guided by scientifically backed soil testing.*

 Interesting Links: